 I used extra pieces of the cardstock to cut out little cards to write all the things we’re thankful for, (of course we’ll need more than this).
 The plan is to have each member of my little family write one thing that we’re thankful for every day in November, and then at the end of November take them out and read them.
+However, this activity doesn’t have to be done every day; it can be done on Thanksgiving when relatives are arriving you could have them write down something they’re thankful for and then take out the cards and read them around the table.
 (All of my kids are too young to write, so we have them say one thing they’re thankful for, and my husband and I write it down.)

 What do you think?
-Good idea?
 Do you have a family tradition similar to this where you write down things you’re thankful for?